 NOTE 1—The selector value 00-0F-AC:1 specifies only that IEEE Std 802.1X-2010 is used as the authentication transport.
 IEEE Std 802.1X-2010 selects the authentication mechanism.

+NOTE 2—The AKM suite selector value 00-0F-AC:11 is deprecated.

+NOTE 3—The usage of selector values with authentication algorithms is defined in the Authentication algorithm numbers column of Table 9-151 (AKM suite selectors); see 9.4.1.1 (Authentication Algorithm Number field).

 The AKM suite selector value 00-0F-AC:8 (i.e., SAE authentication with SHA-256 is used when either a password or PSK is used with RSNA key management.

-NOTE 2—Selector values 00-0F-AC:1 and 00-0F-AC:8 can simultaneously be enabled by an Authenticator.
+NOTE 4—Selector values 00-0F-AC:1 and 00-0F-AC:8 can simultaneously be enabled by an Authenticator.